sst/sst/www/docs/learn/start-the-frontend.md

 cd web
 npm run dev
 ```

+You'll recall from the [Project Structure](project-structure.md#web) chapter that the starter comes with a React app created using [Vite](https://vitejs.dev/).

 Once our React app is up and running, you should see the following in your terminal.